Omnija/nds-undub/README.md

 This is for Undubbing NDS Games (Sound and Voices), with a xDelta formated patches.
 - For those files too large
     -I will try to reverse the process and patch the jpn with english text

+Those that need injecting, patches didn't work with ysmenu or twl++

 ## Already Available (GBA Temp)